ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Hardware

 You obviously need a Rasoberry Pi.
-This is descibed in it's own chapter chapter.
+This is descibed in it's own chapter.
-I'm using [this display](https://www.amazon.de/dp/B08R5MFN5P) (not an affiliate link) as it's BIG in size, using HMDI and sound amd fits my idea of a Marquee display.
+I'm using [this display](https://www.amazon.de/dp/B08R5MFN5P) (not an affiliate link) as it's BIG in size, using HMDI and sound and fits my idea of a Marquee display.
 **Any** HDMI display will do in principle, but you'll need to have and use appropriate media files then.

 ---